t-w/ADFlib/BUGS.md

 - in dircache updates

+## Write support
+Recent issues:

+- Versions 0.9.0 and earlier - bug on file appending on OFS (not updated data size in OFS data block header if written data chunk is bigger than space remaining in the block)
+  - not the most common case and it does not cause any harm on reading/writing with ADFlib only - but on systems where OFS data block header information is used	(AmigaOS), it may lead to errors and loss of data

+- Versions 0.8.0 and ealier **do not check or rebuild the block allocation bitmap for volumes where it is marked invalid**.
+This means that if the bitmap is really incorrect, writing to such volume may lead to data loss/corruption (blocks used by stored data might not be marked as such!).

 ## Past security bugs

 Please note that several security issues/bugs has been found in the older (0.7.x)